whostolemyhat/learning-projects/Readme.md

 ## Intermediate

+- [ ] Simple file encryption (using something simple like ROT13).
 - [ ] Write a programme which will print all the pairs of prime numbers whose sum equals the number entered by the user.
-- [ ] Develop a animal classification programme base on the animal kingdom. (for practice the use of inhabitant classes).
+- [ ] Develop a animal classification programme base on the animal kingdom. (for practicing the use of inhabitant classes) ??
-- [ ] Write a quiz programme, which retrieve question, and answer from a file.
-Then allow the user to take the quiz/count point and return score.
+- [ ] Write a quiz which retrieves a question and answer from a file.
+Allow the user to take the quiz, count points total and show score.
 - [ ] Write a programme that accepts XHTML, parses and removes the tags, then prints out the remaining text.
 - [ ] Write a programme which performs addition, subtraction, multiplication of matrices.
 The dimensions of both the matrices would be specified by the user (dynamic memory allocation required).
 Use of structure or a class to define the matrix would be a good idea.
 - [ ] Write a programme which will perform the job of moving the file from one location to another.
 The source and destination path will be entered by the user.
 Perform the required error checking and handle the exceptions accordingly.
 - [ ] Create a sophisticated linked list class.
 You should be able to insert and delete nodes anywhere in the list, and the nodes should have pointers to nodes both in front and behind them.
-- [ ] Create a programme that implements a database in C++.
+- [ ] Create a programme that implements a database.
 The fields are hard-coded, and the data is saved in a binary file.
 Although this isn't really flexibility, you aren't relying on any external libraries or functions.
+- [ ] Create a command-line todo list.
+Users should be able to add, complete and delete items.
+Bonus: use a database (eg SQLite) to persist todo items between programme runs.

 ## Expert

 - [ ] Implement your own `strstr`.
 - [ ] Write a programme which acted like a personal planner.
 A user can input an event, note things to-do on a certain date.
 - [ ] Noughts and crosses game.
-- [ ] Simple file encryption (using something simple like ROT13).
 - [ ] Write a phone/address book programme, with data save in binary files.
 The users should be able to add/delete/change the data.
 - [ ] Write a simple payroll programme, that would include pay rates, and hours work for employees.
 - [ ] Create a few classes that model playing cards.
 Then use this framework to create your favorite card game.
 Blackjack etc